-WASHINGTON (AP) - President Barack Obama says he's expanding offshore oil drilling along the Atlantic coast, arguing that America must break its dependency on foreign oil and rely more on "homegrown fuels and clean energy."
+WASHINGTON - WASHINGTON (AP) - President Barack Obama says he's expanding offshore oil drilling along the Atlantic coast, arguing that America must break its dependency on foreign oil and rely more on "homegrown fuels and clean energy."

 Obama chose Andrews air base on the outskirts of Washington for his announcement, telling a military audience "this is not a decision that I've made lightly."